 Royal National Park is not only a beautiful natural area.
 It is home to a diverse range of flora and fauna; it has outstanding geological features and spectacular scenery and it’s the lungs of the Sydney basin.

-Did you know that Royal National Park is the world’s oldest national park, older even than the world-famous Yosemite and Yellowstone parks in the USA.
+Did you know that Royal National Park is the world’s oldest national park, older even than the world-famous Yosemite and Yellowstone parks in the USA?
 It’s also the only significant national park in the world contained within a capital city (Sydney).

-This is all the more reason to protect it.
+It’s our most precious environmental resource.
+Plus it’s a great place to visit.
+Which is all the more reason to protect it.

 Sutherland Shire Environment Centre is campaigning to have the Royal listed for World Heritage Register of the United Nation’s UNESCO.